 "My work investigates concepts of fragility, vulnerability, and determination.
 I use darkroom printing processes, large and small format photography, and digital tools in my work.
 Using alternative and historical photographic processes allows me to make personal statements in my work by using my drawing and printmaking background." ~ Sara Silks

 Sara Silks is a Kansas City based fine art photographer.

 Silks received a BA from the University of Kansas in both Visual Arts and Art History, and MA in Art History with Honors from the same institution.
-She studied with John Talleur for printmaking, and her studies with Christopher James, Paul Taylor, Christina Z. Anderson, and Elizabeth Opalenik have inspired her continued work with alternative and historic photographic processes.
+She did graduate work with John Talleur for printmaking, and her studies with Christopher James, Paul Taylor, Christina Z. Anderson, and Elizabeth Opalenik have inspired her continued work with alternative and historic photographic processes.

 Silks exhibits nationally as well as internationally, and has had a solo show in New York at the Soho Photo Gallery in October of 2017.
 Her work is currently held in private collections across the country.

 Silks' work has been published in Diffusion Annual IX, Plates to Pixels 2017, South by Southeast Photomagazine, Lenscratch, The Hand Magazine, Seities publication, Fine Art Magazine, DE (portfolio), and more.